 - Server underutilization: As much hardware as Bailian was using, there was still a huge amount of unused capacity that represented wasted money.
 It had to be streamlined and simplified.

-“Our transition from traditional brick and mortar to omni-channel business presented a great opportunity but an equally large challenge,” says Lu Qichuan, Director of IaaS and Cloud Integration Architecture, Bailian Group.
+Choosing a platform“Our transition from traditional brick and mortar to omni-channel business presented a great opportunity but an equally large challenge,” says Lu Qichuan, Director of IaaS and Cloud Integration Architecture, Bailian Group.
 “We needed a large scale IT platform that would enable our innovation and growth.”
 Thinking big, Lu and his team outlined four guiding principles for their new platform — fast development, dynamic scaling, uncompromised availability, and low cost of operations.
 These guidelines would support aggressive online growth targets through 2020.

 And it wasn't as though Bailian was a stranger to online commerce.
 The company was already running a Shanghai grocery delivery service, on its existing IT platforms.
 But it knew that its existing applications, which were not yet cloud-ready, weren't just complex to support; they also required long development cycles.
 Add to this the desire to not just port legacy applications such as supply chain logistics and data management to the new, more flexible infrastructure, but also to reclaim applications running on public cloud, and the way forward was clear: private cloud was what Bailian needed.